hiloteam/SeinJSUnityToolkit/README.md

-# UnityGLTFExporter
+# UnityGLTFManager
-Export unity scene to gltf, forked by sketchfab/UnityGLTF.
+Export unity scene to gltf, or import gltf to unity, forked by sketchfab/UnityGLTF.

 ## Usage